marceloambarc/javaScript_Hall/README.md

 <br>
 <h2># Var and Let</h2>
 <p>Main differences between VAR and LET and uses in console.log to view possible errors in the global, local and block scope</p>
+<br># Params</h2>
+<p>Arguments are Passed by Value.
+The parameters, in a function call, are the function's arguments.
+JavaScript arguments are passed by value.</p>